Understanding speaker connections can be incredibly confusing for you since they come with so many options when integrating audio systems.

-Figuring out how to connect the speakers, amplifiers, receivers and mixers where can be confusing.
+Figuring out how to connect the speakers, amplifiers, receivers, and mixers can be confusing.

 Binding terminals secure bare speaker wire and banana plugs.

-Speaker wire transmits audio signals through copper cables.
+The speaker wire transmits audio signals through copper cables.

 Dual banana plugs firmly connect speaker wires to binding terminals.